 Not surprisingly, all this toxicity will affect your energy levels.
 You’ll feel sluggish and tired or you may feel vaguely unwell as if you’ve got a hangover but without having drunk any alcohol.

 There is now research linking the type of bacteria you have in your gut with your mood too.
 The beneficial mood enhancing gut flora are called psychobiotics.

 The whole picture

 So as you can see, there can be many underlying factors behind a problem such as fatigue.
-A nutritional therapist is specially trained to identify the root cause and implement a naturopathic based treatment programme.
-To book an appointment for a one to one nutrition consultation contact email@example.com 07761 768 754
+A nutritional therapist is trained to identify the root causes and implement a naturopathic based treatment programme.
+To book an appointment for a one to one nutrition consultation contact firstname.lastname@example.org 07761 768 754

 Mood Disorders and Gluten: It’s Not All in Your Mind!
 A Systematic Review with Meta-Analysis